zsqw123/kn-jvm/README.md

 # KN-JVM

+**Note: still in the experimental stage and is not stable for production, It may be changed at any time**

 ![preview](docs/sample.png)

 Auto JNI binding based on Kotlin Multiplatform.
 Just need simply declare functions in the common module, and the tool